estii20/water-cycle-quiz/README.md

 __Google Fonts__

-The entire website used Google Fonts, with font joy helping to find a suitable font.
+The entire website used Google Fonts, with fontjoy helping to find the font.

 __Chrome Eye Dropper Extension__

-[eyedropper tool Chrome extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka?hl=pt)To find the colors for the fonts and background colors from the main background image.
+[eyedropper tool Chrome extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka?hl=pt)  to find the colors for the fonts and background colors from the main background image.

 Sans-serif used as an alternative in case of issues viewing on different browsers.